bdashore3/RoyalGuard/README.md

 # Developers and Permissions

-Currently, this bot is allowed for use outside of the developer's channel since I want people to understand how Twitch bots are coded and how to run them.
+Currently, this bot is allowed for use outside of the developer's server.
 I try to make the comments as detailed as possible, but if you don't understand something, please contact me via the Discord server!
 I'm always happy to talk!

 Creator/Developer: Brian Dashore